AliothCancer/typed_csv/README.md

 # Note on crate installation
 Versions present in crates.io have been yanked cause I am now aware that I need to push very frequently and it is not ok to publish a new version for very little changes, and also this library is not ready for a release.
+If you downloaded a version I'm Sorry :) it's my first library in absolute so be understing :):)

 So just use the repo indicating the git link in Cargo.toml:
 ```